Disruption-Consulting/autoMigrate/README.md

 - confirming use of any DIRECTORY objects in source that may need to be redefined in target
 - confirming use of any DATABASE LINK objects that may need to be configured for use in target
 - ensuring grants of SYS-owned source objects to application schemas are replayed in the target database
-- ensuring both target and source tablespaces are set to their pre-migration status on completion
+- ensuring tablespaces are set to their pre-migration status on completion

-Based on the Transportable Tablespace feature, autoMigrate runs the optimal database migration for the source database version - i.e. databases at version 11.2.0.3 and more are migrated using Full Transportable Database, while all others use Transportable Tablespace.
+Based on the Transportable Tablespace feature, autoMigrate runs the optimal database migration for the source database version - i.e. for version >= 11.2.0.3 this is Full Transportable Database, for version >= 10.1.0.3 and < 11.2.0.3 this is Transportable Tablespace.
+The important difference is that Transportable Database migrates both DATA and METADATA whereas Transportable Tablespace only migrates DATA; however, the autoMigrate scripts automatically make that determination and proceed accordingly.

 An "extended data migration process" is a phased transfer to the target server during which the source database remains fully available; the default process sets all application tablespaces to read only before starting the transfer.